 Moving house should be an exciting time; couples moving in together, students attending University, or people who are moving to a flat in Edinburgh for the first time.
 Starting a new tenancy can be a critical point in people’s lives and how the letting process is handled can make or break the experience.
 Here are 5 things that will help you avoid stress when finding a flat to rent in Edinburgh.

-- Clear & accurate adverts – when searching for a flat in Edinburgh, time is of the essence so only viewing relevant properties helps tenants make the most effective use of their time.
-Wide-angled photos of all rooms in the property help remove suspicion about any rooms that are omitted.
-A floorplan in a property advert provides the layout and size of the property before visiting.
+- Clear & accurate adverts – When searching for a flat in Edinburgh, time is of the essence so only viewing relevant properties helps tenants make the most effective use of their time.
+Wide-angled photos of all rooms in the property help remove suspicion about rooms that are omitted.
+A floorplan in an advert provides the layout and size of the property before visiting.
 Accurate descriptions are helpful with information on the local area and not just the standard clichés that litter the advertising portals.

-- Clear Communication – The list of legislation covering the letting industry in Scotland seems to grow longer by the minute.
-Very few prospective tenants have the time to study all of the legal aspects surrounding the rental process especially when they’re in the process of moving home!
-By explaining the renting process as clearly and straightforwardly as possible, tenants will understand where they are in the process and what is expecting of them, the landlord and the letting agency throughout eliminating any misunderstandings or confusion.
+- Clear communication – The list of legislation covering the letting industry in Scotland seems to grow longer by the minute.
+Very few prospective tenants have the time to study all of the legal aspects surrounding the rental process – especially when they’re in the process of moving home!
+By explaining the renting process in a way that is clear and straightforward, tenants will understand where they are in the process as well as what is expected of them, the landlord and the letting agency.
+This eliminates any misunderstandings or confusion.

 At Umega, we want to play a positive part in tenants’ house-moving stories.
-We work hard to stay at the front of the latest innovations in technology and communication where it can help improve the experience for prospective tenants.
+We work hard to stay at the front of the latest innovations in technology and communication in order to improve the experience for prospective tenants.
 We aim to smash the negative stereotypes surrounding the lettings industry.
 If you have any other suggestions of how we can improve the tenant experience, let us know!